EVENTS, LECTURES, AND BOOK SIGNINGS

-May 5, 2 p.m. — Jane Jacobs Walk: Explore Historic Forest Hill Cemetery and Find Who in Jane Jacobs’s First City Is Buried There.
-Join the cemetery’s caretaker and archivist, Norma Reese, for a fascinating tour of Scranton’s first landscaped cemetery, founded in 1870.
-Within the beautiful grounds overlooking the city, you will be introduced to some of the 18,000 people laid to rest.
+Jane Jacobs Walk: Explore Historic Forest Hill Cemetery and Find Who in Jane Jacobs’s First City Is Buried There.
+The cemetery’s caretaker and archivist, Norma Reese, led a fascinating tour of Scranton’s first landscaped cemetery, founded in 1870.
+Within the beautiful grounds overlooking the city, participants were introduced to some of the 18,000 people laid to rest.
 African Americans and Caucasians, coal barons and miners, and immigrants from the world over have always been buried side by side here.
-In person.
-Author of Jane Jacobs’s First City, Glenna Lang, will be on the walk.
-Meet/end outside the caretaker’s office, 1830 Jefferson Ave., Dunmore.
-More details on this walk.
+Glenna Lang accompanied the walk.

-May 5, 5:15 p.m. — Jane Jacobs Walk: The Architecture and History of Lackawanna Avenue in Central City.
-Architect and local historian Richard Leonori, will lead a several block walk along Scranton’s main downtown street, laid out as part of the original plan for the city in the 1850s.
-He will discuss the origins of its beautiful historic buildings and the efforts to preserve and restore them.
-In person.
-Author of Jane Jacobs’s First City, Glenna Lang, will accompany him.
-Booksigning follows immediately afterward (see below).
-Meet/end end outside the entrance to The Marketplace at Steamtown, 300 Lackawanna Ave, Scranton.
-More details on this walk.
+Jane Jacobs Walk: The Architecture and History of Lackawanna Avenue in Central City.
+Architect and local historian Richard Leonori led a walk along Scranton’s main downtown street, laid out as part of the original plan for the city in the 1850s.
+He discussed the origins of its beautiful historic buildings and the efforts to preserve and restore them.
+Glenna Lang accompanied him.

-May 8, 10 a.m. — Jane Jacobs Walk: Walking in the Footsteps of Jane Butzner (Jacobs).
-Longtime architect and Dunmorean John Cowder will retrace Jane’s routes to her neighborhood school, the potato chip factory in the alley, and other mom-and-pop stores she and her family and friends frequented.
-Discover some commercial sites and many homes associated with Jane still in existence today, and learn about those that did not survive the ravages of time.
-Stories and information from participating walkers will be most welcome.
-In person.
-Author of Jane Jacobs’s First City, Glenna Lang, will join the walk.
-Meet outside Jane Jacobs’s childhood home, 1712 Monroe Ave., Dunmore.
-More details on this walk.
+Jane Jacobs Walk: Walking in the Footsteps of Jane Butzner (Jacobs).
+Longtime architect and Dunmorean John Cowder retraced Jane’s routes to her neighborhood school, the potato chip factory in the alley, and other mom-and-pop stores she and her family and friends frequented.
+Participants discovered commercial sites and homes associated with Jane still in existence today, and learned about those that did not survive the ravages of time.
+Glenna Lang accompanied the walk.